(A) The primary goals of all supportive services are:

 (5) Direct and indirect services from child abuse and neglect multidisciplinary teams.

-(6) Direct and indirect services through the county family and children first council or county "Help Me Grow" provider.
+(6) Direct and indirect services through the county family and children first council or the county "Help Me Grow" provider.

 (C) Supportive services shall be based upon the PCSA's assessment of safety and risk to the child and shall be available during all of the following: